 How do you name a beneficiary on your life insurance policy?

 You may wish to complete a trust form which will ensure that the policy is paid out quickly, as it avoids the need for probate.
-A trust form also ensures that the proceeds do not form part of the estate for inheritance tax purposes and so your beneficiaries will not have to pay any tax on the money they receive.
+A trust form also ensures that the proceeds do not form part of the estate for inheritance tax purposes so your beneficiaries will not have to pay any tax on the money they receive.
 We explain trust forms in more detail below, including how to request and complete one.

-What is a trust form and how to fill one in
+What is a trust form and how to complete one

-According to insurance company Aegon, only 6% of life insurance policies have been written into 'trust'.
-Putting a life insurance policy into trust is a simple process that can take just a few minutes and it ensures that the proceeds of a life insurance policy are paid out swiftly (without the need for probate) and without the need to form part of your estate for inheritance tax purposes.
+According to a report released by insurance company Swiss Re in 2023, only 13% of life insurance policies have been written into 'trust'.
+Putting a life insurance policy into trust is a simple process that can take just a few minutes and ensures that the proceeds of a life insurance policy are paid out swiftly (without the need for probate) and without needing to form part of your estate for inheritance tax purposes.
 The easiest way to place your policy into trust is to contact the insurer directly.
 They should be able to send out the relevant forms and guide you through the process.
-The forms are relatively straightforward and so you shouldn't need to speak to a solicitor, however, if you have multiple beneficiaries or your situation is more complex then it may be sensible to seek advice.
+The forms are relatively straightforward so you shouldn't need to speak to a solicitor, however, if you have multiple beneficiaries or your situation is more complex then it may be sensible to seek advice.

 Some insurance brokers such as LifeSearch* have a dedicated trust team and they even have a dedicated online service that is free to use and enables you to place your policy into trust online within 10 minutes.
-As well as a dedicated trust team, LifeSearch also have a dedicated claims team that will handle your claim for you from start to finish (something that no other life insurance broker provides)
+As well as a dedicated trust team, LifeSearch also have a dedicated claims team that will handle a death claim from start to finish.